 Adam James Butcher is an artist who specialises in portrait sculpture.
-Having graduated from Wimbledon School of Art in 1989, Butcher now divides his time between exhibiting, carrying out private commissions and working as an art teacher in schools.
-Butcher has also been the driving force behind a new initiative for site-specific sculpture in schools, where pupils are encouraged to work alongside practising sculptors.
+Since graduating from Wimbledon School of Art in 1989, Butcher has divided his time between exhibiting, carrying out private commissions and teaching.

-Butcher's drawings have a more casual, impromptu air to them.
+Butcher's drawings and paintings have a more casual, impromptu air to them.
 His style can be seen as illustrative, yet, like his sculpture, an uncanny likeness is always present within all his works.